nnhunguet/Thinkpad-T460s-MacOS-Catalina-Clover/README.md

 - Trackpad fisical buttons
 - Fingerprint Reader

+## Update tracker
+'''
+MacOS: 10.15.3
+Clover: r5105
+Lilu: 1.4.2
+VirtualSMC: 1.1.1
+WhateverGreen: 1.3.7
+AppleALC: 1.4.7
+VoodooPS2Controller: 2.0.2 (I have issues with newer version)
+USBInjectAll: 0.7.1
+IntelMausiEthernet: 2.5.0d0
+'''
 ## Thanks to

-All the hackintosh community, in particular you guys on GitHub
+All the hackintosh community, in particular you guys on GitHub.